ChandlerNgo/elite-qualifier/README.md

 ## Note

 This project is still a work in progress, there may be edits that could make it easier to use.

+## Testplan
+to test the project:

+1.run the test

+2. chech results